Multiple Intelligence Theory and Growth Mindset

-Dr. Howard Gardner first proposed Multiple Intelligence (MI) theory over 40 years, suggesting that IQ is not one-dimensional, and that it can’t be described by a single number.
-Instead, he proposed that there are at least eight different types of intelligence, including visual-spatial, musical-rhythmic, interpersonal, and more.
+Dr. Howard Gardner first proposed Multiple Intelligence (MI) theory over 40 years ago, suggesting that IQ is not one-dimensional, and that it can’t be described by a single number.
+Instead, he proposed that there are at least 8 different types of intelligence, including visual-spatial, musical-rhythmic, interpersonal, and others.

 While not every educator supports MI theory, I believe that it has great potential as a tool for empowering students to take responsibility for their own learning experiences.
 Most kids think that someone is either smart or not smart, and that the students who are “smart” are those who excel in math and/or reading.
 This view makes sense when you think about how schools are designed.
 The current system favors students who are mathematical-logical or verbal-linguistic.
 But kids who are artistic, musical, or kinesthetic learners are often out of luck.